ense-400-capstone-appstore/capstone-appstore-docs/docs/welcome.md

 The documentation for this project is written using Facebook's [Docusaurus](https://docusaurus.io/en/) to be completely decoupled from the rest of the source code.

-For all of our documentation on the docs, see [Docs/Getting Started](docs/getting-started.md)